Red Bluff Campground

 A fourth camping loop, Pines Overlook, was renovated but remains a non-electric loop.

 The campground offers several large sites available for tent and RV camping.
+All campground loops offer 30 amp & 50 amp pedestals, except for Pines Overlook (PO).
 Individual picnic sites are available as well, some of which have shelters.
-An accessible group picnic shelter can also be reserved and can accommodate up to 75 people.
+Two accessible group picnic shelters can be reserved and can accommodate up to 74 people (PAV 1 has electric and lighting).
 Additional sites are available on a first-come, first-served basis.

-Each site is equipped with a table and campfire ring with grill.
-Vault toilets and drinking water are provided.
+Each site is equipped with a picnic table, lantern post and campfire ring with grill.
+Vault toilets, flush toilets, showers and drinking water are provided.
 The roads within the campground are paved.

 Need to Know